African Standby Force: ECCAS Standby Force

 The absence of a formal memorandum of understanding between ECCAS and its Members States relating to FOMAC remains a big obstacle.
 The only binding legal framework governing the FOMAC is the document known as "Catalo 2010", signed February 28, 2008 in Libreville, Gabon by Member States.
 Under this arrangement, Members States pledged a force of 4800 (police, military and civilians) personnel and 6 airlift aircraft.

 The Planning Element (PLANELM) of the FOMAC was established in July 2006 in Libreville, and it consists of representatives from the various ECCAS member states.
 ECCAS has opted for a big multidimensional Planning Element of 36 out of which 24 are already sitting.
 ECCAS has opted for a non-permanent Brigade headquarters.
 In their view, the brigade headquarters would be established when a peace operation is authorized and would then be led by an individual State or a group of States, in coordination with the PLANELM.
 ECCAS has not developed yet a Rapid Deployment Capability (RDC).

+FOMAC was deployed to the Central African Republic as part of the Peace Consolidation Mission in the Central African Republic (MICOPAX).